paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/08/edinburgh_fringe/index.md

 The only musical performance I heard was this set of songs based on and inspired by the writings of A.A.
 Milne sung by [Chris T-T][2] (the husband of Clearleft’s new project manager, [Rifa][3]).

 An unamplified performance in a small intimate cellar bar gave the show a degree of exclusivity.
-Chris’s songs were short and sweet, and reminded me a little of the work of Nizlopi (and in particular <cite>JCB Song</cite>).
+Chris’s songs were short and sweet, and reminded me a little of the work of Nizlopi (and in particular ""JCB Song"").
 The songs of A.A.
 Milne would pull at anyones heartstrings, but even Chris’ own songs performed halfway through the set drew you into another mystical world.
 An accompanying story about a spiritual-like experience had whilst sat on the hard shoulder of the M1 cemented the magic.

 This show reminded me that I should broaden my selection when looking for things to see at the Fringe — and that sometimes the best stuff is completely free.